TheAnishSudhan/JTP_TechnicalProject/README.md

 ## Running the Project

+Download the project (as a zip file) or fork it to your own repository.
+Place it an appropriate local directory.

 Due to size constraints (>540mb) the dataset has not been uploaded to github.
 The dataset can be downloaded from the aforementioned kaggle link and placed in ./backend/data/ as Review_db.csv to run the code.

+Navigate to the directory where the project has been downloaded/forked.
 Run "docker-compose up -d --build" from the main directory.

-Run "docker compose up" on the same working directory.This would run the containers and the project would be made live on the local machine.
+Run "docker compose up" in the same working directory.
+This would run the containers and the project would be made live on the local machine.
 Ports 5001(flask) and 5173(node) are set by default.

-Navigate to url http://0.0.0.0:5173/nlp to view the project.
+Navigate to the url http://0.0.0.0:5173/nlp on your browser to view the project.

 NOTE 1: On submitting the input on http://0.0.0.0:5173/nlp, the user must click the "Submit" button and then click on the "Get Results" button.
 This would redirect the user to http://0.0.0.0:5173/places.
 However, due to the size of the dataset and the lack of optimisations, it takes a few minutes for the results to load.
 The same can be observed by inspecting the elements of the page via the developer console.